shao-shuai/border-crossing-analysis/README.md

 Report = collections.namedtuple('Report', 'Border, Date, Measure, Value, Average')
 ```

 `border_measure_date_string` is a list created to store unique string of border, date and measure in `borderCross`.
-Before looping each element in `borderCross`, whether the border_date_measure string of the element is in `border_measure_date_string` is determined.
-If no, the element's corresponding fields (Border, Date, Measure, and Value) will be assigned to report plus an average field, and the border_date_measure string will be appended to `border_measure_date_string`.
-If yes, the Value of the element will be summed up with the value under the same border_date_measure string in the report.
+Before looping an element in `borderCross`, whether the border_date_measure string of the element is in `border_measure_date_string` is determined.
+If no, the element's corresponding fields (Border, Date, Measure, and Value) will be assigned to `report` plus an average field of value 0, and the border_date_measure string will be appended to `border_measure_date_string`.
+If yes, the Value of the element will be summed up with the value under the same border_date_measure string in the `report`.

 ```python
 Report(Border='US-Mexico Border', Date=datetime.datetime(2019, 3, 1, 0, 0), Measure='Pedestrians', Value=346158, Average=114487)